 Braves hit 4 HRs, use 8-run 5th to hold off Giants 12-11

-In the Braves' biggest inning in six years, the hot hitting spread all the way to his spot on the bench.
-Adams delivered a pinch-hit, three-run homer in Atlanta's eight-run fifth inning and the Braves held off San Francisco in the ninth to beat the Giants 12-11 in a rain-delayed game Thursday night.
+Lane Adams delivered a pinch-hit, three-run homer in Atlanta's eight-run fifth inning and the Braves beat Matt Cain and the San Francisco Giants 12-11 in a rain-delayed game Thursday night.

 Add your comments below